Enforcement of debt judgments

 An instalment order is when you are ordered to repay the money you owe over a period of time in instalments that are judged affordable based on your circumstances.

-Your creditor can apply to the District Court in the district in which you live to have you attend the court in order to assess your financial situation and ability to pay.
+Your creditor can apply to the District Court in the district in which you live to have you attend the court to assess your financial situation and ability to pay.
 The judge may then order payment in full or payment in instalments, taking account of your financial situation.

 The instalment order procedure is mainly used by small creditors such as shops and credit unions.
 It can be used for judgments given in the District, Circuit or High Court.

 It is also used by creditors in family law proceedings, mainly for the enforcement of maintenance orders.
 If you are a family law debtor, your creditor can get an attachment of earnings order.
 An example of a family law debtor is if you have a maintenance order against you which has not been met.
-See below for more information on this process.

 If you do not meet an instalment order